 • chest x-ray;

-• in a severe case - a tomogram of the lungs.
+• in severe cases, a tomogram of the lungs.

-Children under 1 year old must be hospitalized to avoid complications.
+Children under 1 year of age must be hospitalized to avoid complications.

-The appointment is carried out depending on the severity of the condition of the crumbs, but the basis of treatment must include:
+The appointment depends on the severity of the baby’s condition, but the basis of treatment must include:

 • blood oxygen saturation;